UdaySagar25/scala-spark/articleFiles/19-2-25/writing-csv-files-using-partitions.md

 ```

 There is another way to partition the data, using `repartition()`.
 It is used to optimize the data distribution across the clusters.
-It is used to define the number of partitions and **randomly** distributes data across the partitions.
+It is used to define the number of partitions and it **randomly** distributes data across the partitions.
+It is commonly used when increasing the number of partitions to improve processing speed and is usually applied on large-scale data where processing takes time.
+Properly setting the number of partitions, can significantly enhance the performance of distributed computations.

 ```scala
 df.repartition(5).write